Did someone recommend that you get a fuel induction service on your car?

 The mechanic will spray the compound onto a piece of cloth or rag and then manually clean the inside of the throttle by hand so that no liquid comes in contact with the sensors.
 After the throttle body is washed and the plate is done, the mechanic then performs the cleaning of the intake valve.

 This is done by spraying the liquid into the intake valves while the engine is running.
-This feeds the engine this throttle cleaner fluid along with the air which gets into the mixture and gets ignited.
+This feeds the engine with throttle cleaner fluid along with the air which gets into the mixture and gets ignited.
 This ensures cleaning the carbon deposits inside the intake valve and the fuel injectors where the mechanic cannot reach manually.

 The compound breaks up the deposits inside, and the remains are let out via the exhaust.